DfAC/DfAC.github.io/_posts/2016-02-23-Converting-R-code-to-API.md

 * it is not secure, as anybody can call your API
 * Input sanitisation
 	* plumber is treating any input as text, so you need to cast it before using it
-	* more critical are any injection attacks, for example [SQL injections](http://www.slideshare.net/billkarwin/sql-injection-myths-and-fallacies) popularised in [xkcd](http://xkcd.com/327/)
+	* more critical are any injection attacks, for example [SQL injections](http://www.slideshare.net/billkarwin/sql-injection-myths-and-fallacies) popularised by [this xkcd webcomic](http://xkcd.com/327/)
 * you need to manage and organise logging and monitoring
 	* if you unix user tools like [monit](https://mmonit.com/monit/) can help
 * the load balancing and state are taken care of yet it is possible to block your API with long calls - make sure functions are quick to execute